Hypnosis for Snoring

-It is sometimes said that snoring is not a problem of the snorer, but a problem for those that sleep with them!
+It is sometimes said that snoring is not a problem of the snorer, but a problem for those that sleep with and around them!
+Loud snoring can reach the 70 to 90 decibel range.
+This is similar to the sound level of busy traffic, a vacuum cleaner, a hair dryer or a petrol lawn mower.

-Although hypnotherapy can be used to enable partners to tune-out the sound of snoring, it is not a primary intervention.
+Although hypnotherapy can be used to enable partners to tune-out the sound of snoring, this is not a primary intervention!
+Snoring can certainly cause friction in some relationships.

-Having ruled out and attended to physical causes hypnotherapy can be used to adjust the snorers sleeping position and breathing actions.
+Having ruled out and attended to physical causes, hypnotherapy can be used to adjust the snorers sleeping position and breathing actions.
+Alcohol moderation may also need to be addressed.

 Where associated insomnia is a problem for the partner this should be dealt with as a separate issue.

-Where weight is an issue this can also be addressed successfully using hypnotherapy.
+Where weight is an issue with sleep apnoea this can also be addressed successfully using hypnotherapy.

 Snoring is noise produced from the soft palate and other parts of the upper respiratory tract.
 It is most common in men, especially older, middle-aged and obese men.
 Around 40 per cent of all adults snore.
 Snoring can be very annoying for a partner who is kept awake by the noise.
 Often, because of this, couples sleep in separate rooms.